Louvre Museum: Tickets

 Tips for visiting the Louvre:

-• Buy Tickets in Advance: The Louvre is one of the most popular museums in the world, so it can get very crowded.
+• Book Tickets Online: The Louvre is one of the most popular museums in the world, so it can get very crowded.
 To avoid long lines, purchase your tickets ahead of time.
 Consider booking a timed entry to ensure you get in at your preferred time.

 • Visit During Off-Peak Hours: To enjoy a less crowded experience, try visiting the Louvre early in the morning right when it opens or later in the evening.
 Wednesday and Friday evenings are great times to visit, as the museum is open until 9:45 PM.